Daniel-Fauland/CNN_Image_Classification_Generator/README.md

 - Choose different preprocessing options
 - Build the model via a few inputs
 - Choose preferred execution mode
+- Automatically calculate the accuracy of your test data

 **How it works:** All the available options for the CNN that can be selected are hard coded.
 To pass the selected information on from the GUI or the command line the selected options are collectively stored in a dictionary.